Item - 2025.PH18.6

 Tracking Status

-- This item will be considered by Planning and Housing Committee on January 23, 2025.
-It will be considered by City Council on February 5, 2025, subject to the actions of the Planning and Housing Committee.
+• This item was considered by the Planning and Housing Committee on January 23, 2025 and adopted without amendment.
+It will be considered by City Council on February 5, 2025.

 PH18.6 - Progress on Building More Supportive Homes